BOBO1997/libs_qrem/README.md

 ## Classes

-There are 4 different classes that support 4 different QREM methods.
+There are four different classes that support four different QREM methods, respectively.

 1. `DeltaFilter`: Apply inverse matrix for the vector elements in subspace + correct the vector by adding a correction vector "delta" which is approximated through the solution of Lagrange multiplier + apply SGS algorithm.
-2. `LeastNormFilter`: Apply inverse matrix for the vector elements in subspace + apply the solution of least norm problem to compute the closest vector that meets all elements are summed up to 1 + apply SGS algorithm.
+2. `LeastNormFilter`: Apply inverse matrix for the vector elements in subspace + apply the solution of the least norm problem to compute the closest vector that meets all elements are summed up to 1 + apply the SGS algorithm.
 3. `MooneyEtalFilter`: Method by [Mooney, White, Hill, Hollenberg, 2021](https://arxiv.org/abs/2101.08946) + apply SGS algorithm.
 4. `NationEtalFilter`: Method by [Nation, Kang, Sundaresan, Gambetta, 2021](https://arxiv.org/abs/2108.12518) + apply SGS algorithm.
 5. `IgnisFilter`: Apply full inverse matrix under tensor product noise model (such as `TensoredFilter` in [qiskit.ignis](https://github.com/Qiskit/qiskit-ignis)) + apply SGS algorithm.

 where SGS algorithm is the algorithm proposed by [Smolin, Gambetta, Smith, 2012](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.108.070502).

-Each class inherits the base class `BaseFilter` which has the following methods in order to get access to the internal information.
+Each class inherits the base class `BaseFilter`, which has the following methods in order to get access to the internal information.

 - Matrices
     - `reduced_A()`: returns a `list` of `list` with `double` elements